 Douglas Ruderfer Ph.Ddouglas.ruderfer (at) vanderbilt.edu

-Formally trained in computational biology and genetics, I received my BS in computer engineering and MS in computer science from The Johns Hopkins University and my PhD in genetics from Cardiff University.
-I am currently an Associate Professor in the Division of Genetic Medicine at the Vanderbilt University Medical Center in Nashville, TN.
+Formally trained in computational biology and genetics, Doug’s interest is in using computational tools and genetics to inform clinical decision making and biological understanding of disease.
+He is currently an Associate Professor in the Division of Genetic Medicine and the departments of Medicine, Psychiatry and Biomedical Informatics at the Vanderbilt University Medical Center in Nashville, TN.